Pygmalion and Galatea (film)

-Pygmalion and Galatea (Pygmalion et Galathée) is an 1898 French short silent trick film directed by Georges Méliès, based on the ancient Pygmalion myth.
+Pygmalion and Galatea (Pygmalion et Galathée) is an 1898 French silent trick film directed by Georges Méliès, based on the ancient Pygmalion myth.

 Plot

 The sculptor Pygmalion, completing his statue of Galatea, is madly in love with it.
 To his delight, Galatea comes to life.
 When he tries to embrace her, however, she magically changes place; then her upper and lower halves come apart, much to Pygmalion's confusion.
 Galatea's halves join back together again, but just as he is about to kiss her at last, she steps back onto her pedestal and becomes a statue again.

 Production

 The Pygmalion myth had long been popular with theatrical illusionists.
 Pygmalion and Galatea was the first film adaptation of the story; many others followed it in the silent era and beyond.
 Méliès and Jehanne d'Alcy play the roles of Pygmalion and Galatea in the film.

 Ideas from the myth returned in later films by Méliès, including The Brahmin and the Butterfly (1901), in which the woman's power and freedom of choice are emphasized, and which Jennifer Forrest summarized as "a Pygmalion and Galatea scenario gone wrong"; The Drawing Lesson, or the Living Statue (1903), in which a mischievous magician creates an equally mischievous Galatea to bewilder a drawing instructor; and Ten Ladies in One Umbrella (1903), in which a Pygmalion-like Méliès conjures up women in front of a sign labeled "Galathea Theater".